Children of Men: Plot

-The group plans to reach the Human Project ship, the Tomorrow, scheduled to arrive offshore at Bexhill, a notorious refugee detention centre.
-Jasper arranges for Syd, an immigration officer to whom Jasper sells cannabis, to smuggle them into Bexhill as refugees, from where they can take a rowboat and rendezvous with the Tomorrow.
-The next day, the Fishes discover Jasper's house, forcing the group to flee.
-Jasper stays behind to stall them; he euthanizes Janice and their pet dog with poison before being murdered by Luke.
-At an abandoned school, Syd helps Theo, Kee, and Miriam board a bus to the camp.
-After Kee's water breaks, a guard enters the bus to select people for execution.
-Miriam distracts him by praying loudly and is taken away; Theo fools him into thinking Kee just soiled herself, after which the guard leaves her alone.
+The group plans to reach the Human Project ship, the Tomorrow, that Julian had scheduled to arrive offshore at Bexhill, a notorious refugee detention centre.
+Jasper arranges for Syd, an immigration officer to whom Jasper sells cannabis, to smuggle them into Bexhill as refugees, from where they can take a rowboat and rendezvous with the ship.
+The next day, the Fishes arrive at Jasper's hidden entrance, forcing the group to flee.
+Jasper stays behind to stall them and is murdered by Luke.
+At an abandoned school, Syd meets Theo, Kee, and Miriam, and helps them board a bus to the camp where Kee's water breaks; Miriam feigns mental illness as a distraction and is dragged off the bus.

-In Bexhill, a Romani woman named Marichka provides Theo and Kee a room, where Kee gives birth to a baby girl.
-The next day, Syd tells the pair that war has broken out between the British military and the refugees and that the Fishes have infiltrated the camp.
-He then reveals that Theo and Kee have a bounty on their heads and attempts to capture them.
-Marichka and Theo subdue Syd, and the group briefly takes shelter with Marichka's friends.
-Heading for the rowboat, they are ambushed by the Fishes, who capture Kee and the baby.
-As British troops attack, Theo tracks the Fishes to an apartment building under heavy fire.
-Theo confronts Luke, who is killed in an explosion, and Theo escorts Kee and the baby out.
-Awed by the baby, the British soldiers and Fishes temporarily stop fighting and allow the trio to leave.
-Marichka leads them to the boat but stays behind as they depart.
+In Bexhill, their contact Marichka, a Romani woman, provides Theo and Kee a room, where Theo helps Kee give birth.
+The next day, Syd arrives to tell them that war has broken out between the British Armed Forces and the refugees, and that the Fishes have infiltrated the camp.
+He reveals that Theo and Kee have a bounty on their heads and attempts to capture them.
+Marichka and Theo fight off Syd, and the group takes shelter with a kindly, elderly Russian couple.

+As they're heading for the rowboat, the Fishes capture Kee and the baby.
+Luke initially tells Patric and others to spare the group, but once Kee and the baby are out of earshot, Luke tells Patric to kill the Russian couple and Theo.
+Patric shoots one of the two refugees, but is interrupted by an attack by British troops.

+Theo flees and tracks Kee to an apartment building under heavy fire.
+Theo confronts Luke, who tells Theo "We need him," mistaking the baby for a boy; Theo corrects Luke, who says "I had a sister" before pleading for the child again and subsequently being killed in an explosion.

+Awed by the sight of an actual baby, the British soldiers and Fishes momentarily stop fighting to allow Theo, Kee and the baby to leave the battle before the violence immediately resumes.
+Marichka leads them to the rowboat but stays behind.

-As British fighter jets bomb Bexhill, Theo and Kee row to the rendezvous point.
-Theo reveals that he was shot and wounded by Luke earlier; he teaches Kee how to burp her baby.
+As British fighter jets bomb Bexhill, Theo and Kee row to the buoy rendezvous point.
+Theo reveals he had been shot, and teaches Kee how to burp her baby.
 Kee tells him she will name the baby girl Dylan, after Theo's and Julian's lost son.
 Theo smiles weakly, then loses consciousness as the Tomorrow approaches.
 As the screen cuts to black, children's laughter is heard.